Rotations

 Clinic Week Components

-Each year of residency consists of thirteen +1 clinic weeks.
-Each clinic week consists of ten half days which include two half-day educational seminars, four primary care clinics, and specialty clinics designed to support your development in becoming a well-rounded general internist.
+Each year of residency consists of thirteen +1 clinic blocks.
+Each +1 clinic week includes two half-day educational seminars, four primary care clinics, administrative time for asynchronous clinical care, and specialty clinics designed to support your development in becoming a well-rounded general internist.

 Continuity Clinic Descriptions